Xav83/Xav83.github.io/_posts/AdventOfCode/2019-06-21-AdventOfCode2015-Day4-The-Ideal-Stocking-Stuffer.md

 Hello !
 I'm Xavier Jouvenot and here is the third part of a long series on [Advent Of Code](https://adventofcode.com).
 You can find the previous part [here](2019-06-14-AdventOfCode2015-Day3-Perfectly-Spherical-Houses-in-A-Vacuum.md)

-For this new post, we are going to solve the second problem from the 4th December 2015, named "The Ideal Stocking Stuffer".
+For this new post, we are going to solve the problem from the 4th December 2015, named "The Ideal Stocking Stuffer".
 The solution I will propose in C++, but the reasoning can be applied to other languages.

 ## Part 1